-Because occupations involving physical labor dominate the local economy, Freeburg is generally considered to be a blue-collar town.
-40.59% of the Freeburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Freeburg is a blue-collar town, with 40.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Freeburg is a village of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Freeburg who work in sales jobs (14.71%), office and administrative support (14.12%), and business and financial occupations (10.59%).

 Compared to the rest of the country, citizens of Freeburg spend much less time in their cars: on average, their commute to work is only 17.78 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

-Freeburg is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Freeburg does not have a public transit system used by locals to get to and from work.

 The rate of college-level education in Freeburg is quite a bit lower than the national average among all cities of 21.84%: just 11.70% of people here over 25 have a bachelor's degree or an advanced degree.